HariSekhon/Knowledge-Base/git.md

 #### Cautionary Tale from Experience

-I was called over to a desk by my colleague in Denmark who had a little Git problem.
+While consulting in Denmark, I was called over to a desk by my colleague who had a little Git problem.

 He's tried to do a "git rebase" but was hitting merge conflict after merge conflict and didn't know how to get out of it.